davegregg/tiy-lm-indy-may/frontend-preparation-mac.md

 - [linter-htmlhint](https://atom.io/packages/linter-htmlhint)
     - Uses [HTMLHint](http://htmlhint.com/) to correct and clean up HTML documents by fixing markup errors and upgrading legacy code to modern standards.

-    - Before we can use this, we'll need to run `npm install htmlhint -g`.
+    - *Before we can use this, we'll need to run `npm install htmlhint -g`.*
 - [linter-eslint](https://atom.io/packages/linter-eslint)
-    - Before we can use this, we'll need to run `npm install eslint --save-dev`.
+    - *Before we can use this, we'll need to run `npm install eslint --save-dev`.*
 - [livereload](https://atom.io/packages/livereload)
     - Watches for changes in files and automatically reloads the associated browser page.

-    - Before we can use this, we need to install the [LiveReload extension for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).
+    - *Before we can use this, we need to install the [LiveReload extension for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).*
+    - After installing this extension, in Chrome, navigate to `Tools` > `Extensions` > `LiveReload` and enable the "Allow access to file URLs" checkbox.
+    - Look in the status bar at the very bottom of the Atom window.
+You will see "LiveReload: Off".
+We need to turn it on.
+So, navigate to `Packages` > `LiveReload` > `Toggle Server`.
+The status will change to "LiveReload: XXXXX" (where XXXXX will be a port number).
+Click the status to copy a link to the LiveReload JavaScript file to your clipboard.
+Use that link in a script tag at the bottom of any HTML file you want to refresh automatically.
 - [atom-wrap-in-tag](https://atom.io/packages/atom-wrap-in-tag)
     - Select text you want to wrap in an HTML tag, and hit Alt + Shift + w.
 Then type the name of tag ('div', 'script', etc.), and both the opening and closing HTML tags will be created for you.
 - [autoclose-html](https://atom.io/packages/autoclose-html)